mcdomx/project1/README.md

 export FLASK_APP=application.py
 export FLASK_DEBUG=1

+These are included in the env_variables.sh script which can be run from a termial prompt:
+Terminal prompt> bash env_variables.sh

 ###Registration
 The registration process is initiated with a link from the index page.
 Once the user enters appropriate registration information, a confirmation message is presented to the user and the user is forced to login with their new credentials.
 No "forgot password" process was implemented.
 Successful registration updates the user table in the database with the new user and respective user data.

 For this project, the registration validation is limited to completing all the field (email, Name, password, password confirmation) and that the password and the password confirmation match.
 Bootstrap handles the email format validation and obscures the password fields.
+A name is required so that the user id is not displayed when the user is browsing the site.

 ###Login/Logout
 Keeping security in mind, the user id is not presented except when confirming a registration.
 No other security measures were implemented.

 Once a user is logged in, the user's name is presented in the top right of the site along with a link to logout.

 Session variables are used to keep track of the logged in user's credentials and respective information.
-The user will remain logged until the user explicitly logs out.
+The user will remain logged in until the user explicitly logs out.
 No auto-logout or timeout-logout is implemented.

 ###Search
 Searching for weather is only possible when a registered user is logged in.
 Once logged in, the user is presented with a search page where a zip code or city can be entered.
 A partial zip code or city name will return all the results that match the partial result.
 If only one result is found, the user is directed directly to the weather page for the location; otherwise, the user is presented with a list of possible matches and must select from an item in the list.

+####Direct Search via URL
+Direct HTML entry is supported by extending the root site with weather/<zipcode>.
+No partial search functionality is supported using this direct entry method.
+If the zip code is not found, an error message is presented and the user can enter a zip code directly in a search box (which supports partial data entry).
+The user must be logged in to do a direct URL search.
+If not logged in, the user is directed to a login screen and presented with an error message.

 ###Location page
-Once on the location page, the user is presented with another search box to initiate another search as well as location data and the current weather.
+Once on the location page, the user is presented with location data and weather as well as a search box to initiate another search.
 The bottom section of the page includes checkins posted by registered users.
-Since a user can only post a single checkin per location (zip code), if the user has already posted a checkin comment, then there is no possibility to enter another comment.
+Since a user can only post a single checkin per zipcode, if the user has already posted a checkin comment, then there is no possibility to enter another comment.

 ###API
 As required, a simple API was implemented that returns the location information for a zipcode in JSON format.
+The API is accessed from the root URL + /API/<zipcode>.

 ###Helper Functions
-In order to keep the main functions easy to follow, 5 helper functions are used to handle some basic support tasks.
+In order to keep the main functions easy to follow, several helper functions are used to handle some basic support tasks.
 These are listed at the bottom of the application.py file.
 One of them is the jinja2 custom filter to display epoch time in readable format.

-##Requirements
+##Project Requirements

 ###Registration:
 - [X] Users should be able to register for your website, providing (at minimum) a username and password.